psyomn/oparticles/notes.markdown

 ### Preface

 I am a beginner programmer in OCaml.
-These are a few personal notes of mine to look back at in the future, if I ever need a quick refreshed on the language.
+These are a few personal notes of mine to look back at in the future, if I ever need a quick refresher on the language.
 You can use them too.

 ### First things first